[ Boat Trailer Home ]

 Our frames are through-welded – not stitch welded.

-- Integrity frames are built from heavy-duty tubular or angle steel, with ladder frame construction for added strength. - Each joint is completely welded to ensure the entire seam is bonded.
+- Each joint is completely welded to ensure the entire seam is bonded.
 To save time and money, our competition may use lighter gage steel, and then “stitch weld” the seams – or leave some seams only partially welded!

 - Plus, every weld is hand-ground for a cleaner, higher quality look.